-- 9.3 Other compensation - a) Subject to paragraph 9.3 c) and paragraph 9.7, FOS may decide that the Financial Services Provider compensate the Applicant for consequential financial loss or damage up to a maximum amount of \$3,000 per claim made in the Dispute. - b) Subject to paragraph 9.3 c) and paragraph 9.7, FOS may decide that the Financial Services Provider compensate the Applicant for non-financial loss but only where: - (i) an unusual degree or extent of physical inconvenience, time taken to resolve the situation or interference with the Applicant's expectation of enjoyment or peace of mind has occurred; or - (ii) in the case of a Dispute pertaining to an individual's privacy rights injury has occurred to the Applicant's feelings or humiliation has been suffered by the Applicant.
+- 9.3 Other compensation - a) Subject to paragraph 9.3 c) and paragraph 9.7, FOS may decide that the Financial Services Provider compensate the Applicant for consequential financial loss or damage.
+Any amount awarded must not exceed the amount specified in Schedule 3. - Subject to paragraph 9.3 c) and paragraph 9.7, FOS may decide that the Financial Services Provider compensate the Applicant for non-financial loss but only where: - (i) an unusual degree or extent of physical inconvenience, time taken to resolve the situation or interference with the Applicant's expectation of enjoyment or peace of mind has occurred; or - (ii) in the case of a Dispute pertaining to an individual's privacy rights injury has occurred to the Applicant's feelings or humiliation has been suffered by the Applicant.